 Also like Photoshop: Illustrator comes under a Single App plan at $20.99/month—but if you’re planning to get both programs, I’d check out Adobe’s All App plan at $52.99/month.
 It’s the one I’m currently using, and not only does it give you access to Illustrator and Photoshop, but all 20+ Creative desktop apps.

-I was first introduced to Asana when I did some project management for a nonprofit company a couple years ago.
+Asana is one of the best Work OS tools available.
+I was first introduced to it when I did some project management for a nonprofit company a couple years ago.
 It took me all of six seconds to fall in love with it.